-Use the Brokerage calculator below to know the details of brokerages paid for your investments
+Use the Brokerage calculator above to know the details of brokerages paid for your investments

 For every trade that you make in the stock market through a stock broker, you incur a charge known as the brokerage.
 It is essential to be aware of the brokerage before trading in the stock market, since it can give you a good idea of the additional costs applicable on each transaction.
 Here’s where a brokerage calculator comes into the picture.